Skylake-dev/Notes/Computer Security/Computer Security.md

 TLS enforces:
 - confidentiality and integrity of communication
 - the authentication of the server
-- [optional] the authenticaiton of the user
+- [optional] the authentication of the user

 TLS uses a combination of symmetric (encrypt messages) and asymmetric encryption (key exchange) for performance reason.